ComradDoge/DogeEU4/README.md

 I'll try to credit people as much as I can especially for major stuff.
 Although I will try to adapt them to shattered and most likely be different from the original mod I took.
 After all I need to understand how they work, else the mod will be hard to update in the future for me.

-- [The Shattering](https://docs.google.com/spreadsheets/d/1og2tIyMGXKUlLNaUrCZJdBHX_L6_WSMLEeLxDdEiklY/edit#gid=0) - A list of countries and info about them as I am modding them.
-Might be useful for some.

 - [The Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2152606065)

 # STEAM WORKSHOP DESCRIPTION